Beverley Airshow 2026

 Much more importantly, please keep your eyes peeled at all times.
 Radios do fail and some aircraft still don’t have one as its not required at YBEV.

-Pilots are asked to shut down their engines before the aircraft are pushed into parking spaces to maximise SAFETY and occupancy.
+Pilots are asked to shut down their engines parallel to the runway before the aircraft are pushed into parking spaces to maximise SAFETY and occupancy.

 Parking is not available at or in private hangars as crowds will be standing in front of them

-Due to runway 08/26 not being operation, the public will be allowed to cross this runway.
+Do not use Runway 08/26 as the public will be allowed to cross this runway.

 DEPARTING BEVERLEY

-Be extra vigilant before lining up on the runway for departure.
+Be patient and extra vigilant before lining up on the runway for departure.

 PEDESTRIANS